harperreed/harperreed/bio.md

 My name is Harper Reed.
-I am a hacker type person who builds a lot of software that does interesting things.
-I take a lot of photos, do silly pranks with my brother ([@dylanreed](http://twitter.com/dylanreed)) and build weird stuff.
+I am a hacker type person who builds a lot of software that, hopefully, does interesting things.

+I take a lot of photos, do silly pranks with my brother ([@dylanreed](http://twitter.com/dylanreed)) and hang out with my partner in Chicago.

 I am currently working on a bunch of COVID-19 related projects.

-Please reach out and say hi.
+Please [reach out](mailto:harper@modest.com) and say hi.